INTERNATIONAL DEVELOPMENT, MEET DOMESTIC (USA) DEVELOPMENT.

 Image credit: NTEN

-We’d would recommend this tool for fluent English speaking organizations that employ 20+ staff.
-It may be intimidating for smaller groups but definitely has some relevant components for everyone.
+We’d would recommend this tool for organizations with more than 10 employees.
+It may be intimidating for smaller groups, but definitely has some relevant components for everyone.

 For international organizations or governments, some parts of this evaluation may be frustrating (especially the last section) if largely answering no/not prepared/don’t have the resources.
 All in all it is a great resource for groups who are at any stage of the technology investment process, including stage zero!

 Think of this as one of many resources to help you get organized and thinking about digital strategy.

 Remember, technology should work for YOU.
 If it feels like a burden, take a step back and think simple.
 There are plenty of free technologies out there that require little time and effort to make a jump from no-tech to some-tech.